 • Other deductions (admin charges, void-period management, deposit-protection fees)

-• Net amount paid to the landlord's bank account
+• Net amount paid to your bank account

 Some agents itemise heavily, some report only the headline figures with an annexed contractor invoice pack.
-Either way, the landlord needs every line of detail to populate the MTD quarterly update correctly.
-A statement that shows only "rent received £1,200" with no breakdown is insufficient for compliant record-keeping; request the itemised version.
+Either way, you need every line of detail to populate the MTD quarterly update correctly.
+A statement that shows only "rent received £1,200" with no breakdown is not enough for compliant record-keeping, so ask for the itemised version.

 Mapping a real letting-agent statement into MTD categories

-Take a worked example.
-Singh has one fully managed three-bed BTL in Reading.
-The letting agent provides this monthly statement for the month of June:
+Here is how it works in practice.
+Singh has one fully managed three-bed BTL in Reading, and the letting agent provides this monthly statement for June:

 Line Amount